therealOri/le-diecey/README.md

 > 06/19/23
 Updated:

 - Randomness is now generated via atmospheric noise instead of math.
 Should be as close to random as one could get.
+(All thanks to [random.org](https://www.random.org/))

 - Bug fixes with custom rolling has been fixed.
 __ __